Great North Road, Zambia

 The Great North Road is a major route in Zambia, running north from Lusaka through Kabwe, Kapiri Mposhi (the road continues by way of a right turn just north of Kapiri Mposhi), Serenje, Mpika, Isoka and Nakonde to the border with Tanzania.
 The entire route is designated as the T2 road on Zambia's road network.
 It forms the Zambian section of the Tanzam Highway.

 Originally, the Great North Road continued as the route from Mpika northwards, through Kasama, to Mbala.
 Then, when the route from Mpika to Nakonde and Tanzania (the Tanzam Highway) was upgraded in the 1960s and provided a good route through to Dar es Salaam and Arusha, this section became known as the Great North Road rather than the Mpika-Mbala section which might be referred to as the Old Great North Road.

-Originally, the Lusaka–Livingstone Road was regarded as part of the Great North Road & the southern terminus of the route was Livingstone.
+Originally, the Lusaka–Livingstone Road was regarded as part of the Great North Road and the southern terminus of the route was Livingstone.
 After the capital of the nation ceased to be Livingstone and became Lusaka in 1935, Lusaka was regarded as the southern terminus of the Great North Road (the route south of Lusaka was no-longer regarded as being part of the route).